filterpaper/filterpaper.github.io/qmk/workflow.md

 ![workflow4](workflow4.png)

 * Click on the new `.github/workflows` folder and select the `New File` icon.
-Create a file named `build.yml` and press enter to complete:
+Create a new file named `build.yml`:

 ![workflow5](workflow5.png)

-* With the `build.yml` file selected, paste the following workflow content into the editor window on the right side:
+* With the `build.yml` file selected, paste the following workflow content into the editor window on the right:

 ```yml
 {% raw %}